SSHcom/elastic-jump-host/README.md

 ## Getting Started

-The latest version of Infrastructure as a Code is available at main branch of this repository.
+The latest version of Infrastructure as a Code is available at the main branch of this repository.
 All development, including new features and bug fixes, take place on the master branch using forking and pull requests as described in contribution guidelines.
-If your find any issue with the project or missing a feature please open an [issue to us](https://github.com/SSHcom/extender-on-aws/issues).
+If you find any issue with the project or missing a feature please open an [issue to us](https://github.com/SSHcom/extender-on-aws/issues).

 1. Sign Up for [PrivX SaaS](https://signup.privx.io/leanpam/).

 2. Obtain [access to target AWS Account](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
-You shall have ability to create/delete AWS resources.
+You shall have the ability to create/delete AWS resources.
 Ultimately, you are deploying this solution to your own AWS account.

 3. Clone extender-on-aws repository
 ```bash